 Schools are closed and that means that someone has to deliver lessons to the millions of school children who can’t attend class in-person.
 This is the time to hire local tutors and independent teachers who can deliver lessons and help with challenging subjects.
 In addition, there are local fitness clubs that are offering virtual classes and workouts.
 Fitness centers were particularly hard hit, as social distancing and germ avoidance is challenging in this environment.

 This is the time to start working on the lawn, fixing things around the house and getting your car back in working order.
 Your landscaper doesn’t need close interaction with you to cut the grass, and the handyman can work on outside projects.
 There are mobile mechanics who will come to you, so take advantage of these services and support small business owners who might otherwise be out of work.

 Ask for Remote Services

 Your tax accountant, financial planner, attorney and insurance salesperson may all work remotely.
 Ask them if they can still provide the same services from their homes.
 This is the time to start reviewing your estate plans, wills and financial plans.
 These small, independent businesses are especially vulnerable so talk to them about how you can support them during this time.

-Small businesses are taking a huge hit in the wake of this unprecedented virus.
+in the wake of this unprecedented virus.
 Many will close their doors, never to re-open.
 Support your favorite small business by buying online, shopping locally and helping them to stay open for the long haul.